 Do I need to make advance payments?

 The full cost of the tour is required at the time of booking.
-The only exceptions are those tours more than a year hence.

 When can I be certain that a booking is confirmed?

 Upon receipt of the full payment, your tour will be confirmed and booked for the day(s) agreed upon.
 I will immediately send you an email introducing you to my guide, who will become your primary contact.
 He will contact you directly to introduce himself, finalize your itinerary and answer any questions.

 What is your cancellation policy?

 We do not have a cancellation policy.
 It is highly recommended that you arrange for travel, medical and cancellation insurance with your travel agent.